Brilliantly Sparkling Outdoor Light Feature Using Items from the Dollar Store

 I began by tying three glass prisms evenly spaced around the wire basket.
 You can find lots of hanging glass prisms on Amazon.

-Adding more prisms one at a time until I feel like there is a good balance of shimmer!
+I continue adding more prisms one at a time until I feel like there is a good balance of shimmer!
 My dollar store solar light hack is moving right along!

 The prisms hang from something similar to fishing line material.
-After tying several knots, I snipped off the excess line with my scissors.
+After tying several knots, I snipped off the excess line with scissors.

 I prefer to spray a couple of light coats for the best coverage.